 We were visited by Maggie Thomas from the RSPCA Garden Cattery in Ashford.
 She told us all about the amazing work of the charity in rehoming cats and kittens.
 Some of us even got the chance to visit the cattery and loved spending some time with our new fluffy friends!

 Visit from Steve Cooper from the Cry in the Dark Charity

 Steve Cooper from the Cry in the Dark charity visited us.
 He told us all about the charities work through 'compassion in action', bringing hope to children and their families in isolated communities in Romania.

 Mrs Sarah Francis, one of our year two parents, was invited to Steve’s presentation.
 Mrs Francis works for the Football Premier League and, every year, the company gives each employee a very generous sum of money to donate to a charity of their own choice.
-After hearing about the work of the charity from her daughter, Mrs Francis decided to donate her £500 to the Cry in the Dark charity.
+After hearing about the work of the charity from her daughter, Mrs Francis decided to donate her £500 to Cry in the Dark.

 Ursuline Dance Workshop

 Students from Ursuline Dance School spent the day with pupils from our school.

 Children were taught dance routines and had the chance to show off their creativity.
 This was an exciting day for all the children and we were happy to be able to support the dance students in preparation for their dance teaching exams.

 Kimberley Renicks (GB Judo Athlete) visit